 Pegasus Marine Surveys can provide Oil Analysis Services, available for engine and gearbox oils which give an indication of the suitability of the lubricants for continued use of the machinery, and provide important information about the condition of the components within the machines.
 Early detection of emerging mechanical problems using chemical and physical examinations of the lubricant by oil analysis can be an effective diagnostic tool, which can allow remedial maintenance to be planned and carried out before a serious and costly failure occurs.

+Inclining Tests, Heel tests, Roll tests, and Draught Mark measurements can be carried out for ships, fishing vessels, and other commercial craft on behalf of the MCA.
 Pegasus Marine Surveys is a Tonnage Measurer appointed by the IIMS and SCMS and is authorised to carry out measurements on vessels under 24 metres in length overall on behalf of the MCA for Registration on Part 1 of the British Registry.

-Pegasus Marine Surveys carries out boat deliveries around the UK, Europe and Scandinavia with an experienced and dedicated professional skipper and crew.
+Pegasus Marine Surveys carries out boat deliveries around the UK, Europe, and Scandinavia with an experienced and dedicated professional skipper and crew.

 Pegasus Marine Surveys can provide the services, advice and support of a Ship’s Superintendent experienced in ship repair, modifications, trouble shooting, and Lloyd’s Register Classification compliance.